pachyderm/pachyderm/doc/docs/master/concepts/advanced-concepts/deferred_processing.md

 trigger condition is met.

-Building on the example above, to make `master` automatically trigger when there's 1 Megabyte of new data on `staging` run:
+Building on the example above, to make `master` automatically trigger when there's 1 Megabyte of new data on `staging`, run:

 ```bash
 $ pachctl create branch data@master --trigger staging --trigger-size 1MB